openstack/manila/doc/source/devref/rpc.rst

       License for the specific language governing permissions and limitations under the License.

-AMQP and Manila
+AMQP and manila
 ===============

 AMQP is the messaging technology chosen by the OpenStack cloud.
-The AMQP broker, either RabbitMQ or Qpid, sits between any two Manila components and allows them to communicate in a loosely coupled fashion.
-More precisely, Manila components (the compute fabric of OpenStack) use Remote Procedure Calls (RPC hereinafter) to communicate to one another; however such a paradigm is built atop the publish/subscribe paradigm so that the following benefits can be achieved:
+The AMQP broker, either RabbitMQ or Qpid, sits between any two manila components and allows them to communicate in a loosely coupled fashion.
+More precisely, manila components (the compute fabric of OpenStack) use Remote Procedure Calls (RPC hereinafter) to communicate to one another; however such a paradigm is built atop the publish/subscribe paradigm so that the following benefits can be achieved:

     * Decoupling between client and servant (such as the client does not need to know where the servant's reference is).
     * Full a-synchronism between client and servant (such as the client does not need the servant to run at the same time of the remote call).